jupyter/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 ## This or that ?

-In Javascript you will often find the following construct :
+In Javascript you will often find the following construct:

 ```javascript
 var that = this;
 ```

-This, or should I say that, is often confusing for the newcomer, especially if he or she comes from a Python background. `this` looks alluringly similar to `self`, but it doesn't always refer to what the experience Pythonista might expect.
+This, or should I say that, is often confusing for the newcomer, especially if he or she comes from a Python background. `this` looks alluringly similar to `self`, but it doesn't always refer to what the experienced Pythonista might expect.

 In Javascript, there is no real difference between objects and functions.
 When the programmer creates what looks like a class and methods, that's not how Javascript sees it.
 The keyword `this` always refer to the current context the object is in, which by default is the **current function**.